kanocz/lcvpn/README.md

-# LCVPN - VPN in 3 hours
+# LCVPN - Light decentralized VPN in golang

 This repo is just an answer on a question "how much time it'll take to write my own simple VPN in golang"
 It was less than I can ever image - little bit more than 3 hours.